axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 that the instance's state is *initializing*.
-This is the same behavior as with Linux instances, however, Windows instances stay in the *initializing* state for a longer time, because the machine image starts out in a sysprepped state and therefore must go through a time consuming *first-boot* initialization procedure.
+This is the same behavior as with Linux instances, however, Windows instances stay in the *initializing* state for a longer time, because the machine image starts out in a sysprepped state and therefore must go through a time-consuming *first-boot* initialization procedure.

-After about 10 minutes (or longer depending on the speed of the host machine and its load), the state should change to running.
-Now Windows starts a second boot, and soon (after about 30 seconds) it starts the remote desktop server.
+After about 10 minutes (or longer depending on the speed of the host machine and its load), the state should change to running, which is when Windows starts a second boot, and soon (after about 30 seconds) it starts the remote desktop server.
 At this point it should be possible to log in.
 Connecting to the instance's IP address with any remote desktop client should show the Windows *cltr-alt-delete* screen.
-To log in to a new instance for the first time, use the user name *Administrator* and the initial password.
-How to find out what the initial password is is explained next.
+To log in to a new instance for the first time, use the user name *Administrator* and an initial password that will be explained next.

 During first-boot, a special Wakame-vdc initialization script generates a random initial password and sets it to the *Administrator*